Terms and Conditions

 3. The Customer warrants that any specification, design article or other material supplied by the Customer does not infringe any patent registered design, copyright design, right trademark, trade name or other intellectual or industrial property right of a third party and may lawfully be used, reproduced and supplied by the Seller.
 The customer shall indemnify the Seller against all damages and costs for which the Seller may be liable and against all costs that the Seller may incur in relation to any proceedings in respect of any allegation of such infringement, use, reproduction or supply.

-4. The Customer shall not be entitled to cancel the order for the Specials except with the agreement in writing of the Seller and on terms that the Customer shall indemnify the Seller in full against all loss (including loss of profit), costs (including the cost of all labour and materials used), damages, charges and expenses of whatever nature incurred by the Seller as a result of the cancellation.
+4. The Customer shall not be entitled to cancel or change the order once accepted for Specials except with the agreement in writing of the Seller and on terms that the Customer shall indemnify the Seller in full against all loss (including loss of profit), costs (including the cost of all labour and materials used), damages, charges and expenses of whatever nature incurred by the Seller as a result of the cancellation.

 14. Fabric Materials